macOS Catalina vs macOS Mojave full review

 That’s correct: in Catalina iTunes will be no more.
 But don’t fear, all your music will just be moved into the Music app where it will enjoy a less cluttered existence. iTunes was becoming very bloated, it was just doing too much.
 Apple actually joked in the keynote at WWDC about how they could have added all sorts of other things to iTunes, but luckily they decided enough was enough and overhauled the whole thing.

-There are many other enhancements coming to existing apps in Catalina.
+There are many other enhancements coming to existing apps with Catalina.
 Obviously these all build on the apps that are available in Mojave.
-One app that’s getting a nice Mac-focused update is Find My.
+One app that’s receiving a nice Mac-focused update is Find My.

 Find My iPhone is a useful service that means you can locate a lost or stolen iPhone (and wipe it so that there is no risk to your data ending up in the wrong hands).
 It can also be used in the same way to locate lost Apple Watches, iPads, and Macs.
 Find My iPhone has been around for years, but it’s getting some useful new Mac focused features in Catalina.

-The most obvious change is that in Catalina Find My will be losing the iPhone part of its name, but much more important, it will be possible to track a lost or stolen Mac even if it’s asleep and offline.
-The Find My service will track your Mac using Bluetooth beacons, basically Macs near by will be able to detect your Mac via Bluetooth, and they will be able to communicate the location back to you.
+The most obvious change is that in Catalina Find My will lose the iPhone part of its name and get its own app - in Mojave you access the Find My service via iCloud in an online portal.
+But much more important, it will be possible to track a lost or stolen Mac even if it’s asleep and offline.
+The Find My service will track your Mac using Bluetooth beacons, basically Macs near by will be able to detect your Mac via Bluetooth, and they will be able to communicate its location back to you.

-That’s great if you’ve just left your Mac in the office, but if it’s been stolen another new feature - Activation Lock.
+That’s great if you’ve just left your Mac in the office, but if it’s been stolen there's another new feature in Catalina - Activation Lock.
 This will mean that a thief won’t even be able to boot up your Mac - only you can activate your Mac with your password.
-The feature will only be available on Macs with a T2 chip (so MacBook Pro (2018/2019), iMac Pro, Mac mini (2018), MacBook Air (2018).
+The feature will only be available on Macs with a T2 chip - so MacBook Pro (2018/2019), iMac Pro, Mac mini (2018), MacBook Air (2018).

-There are lots of other apps gaining enhancements in Catalina.
+There are lots of other apps that will gain enhancements in Catalina.
 It will probably be a matter of personal preferences as to whether you prefer the newer version of the app to the current one.
 Some times changes don’t go down well, other times change is most definitely for the better.
-Until we actually use these apps we will hold off on whether or not the enhancements are positive or not.
+Here's what you can expect:

 - Photos is getting a bit of an interface overhaul to showcase your images better.